abdelhakim96/mobula_ros1/README.md

 # Installation Guide

+## System Overview
+The simulator (Mobula) runs on Windows, while the control and estimation code runs on the Linux side in ROS.
+This includes some ROS1 packages (MPC and GP) and ROS2 packages (dynamically weighting different GPs).

+---

 ## 1. Install Visual Studio (VS 2022)
 Ensure that you have all the necessary libraries installed.
 Follow this guide for installation: